-When properly connected to a compatible transducer, your chartplotter can be used as a fishfinder.
+When properly connected to a transducer, your compatible chartplotter can be used as a fishfinder.
+Chartplotter models without an xsv or xs in their names require a Garmin sounder module and transducer to display sonar information.

 For more information about which transducer is best for your needs, go to garmin.com/transducers.